 If you’re currently dealing with issues relating to family law, then you’re well aware of how difficult it can be.
-Handling family matters can be nerve-racking and stressful, but a professional and experienced child custody lawyer can assist and guide parents towards an agreement.
+Handling family matters can be nerve-racking and stressful, but a professional and experienced child custody lawyer in El Paso can assist and guide parents toward an agreement.
 Whether you find yourself in a dispute regarding visitation or living situations for your child, the Huerta Law Firm can help.

 Child Custody Services We Provide

 When navigating child custody issues, the guiding principle for any family court in Texas is the best interest of the child.
-In doing so, our law firm provides specific services where we assess the best living conditions for the child, including:
+In doing so, our El Paso child custody lawyer provides specific services where we assess the best living conditions for the child, including: